dbt-labs/docs.getdbt.com/website/docs/reference/project-configs/quoting.md

 #### Explanation:

 Whereas most databases will _lowercase_ unquoted identifiers, Snowflake will _uppercase_ unquoted identifiers.
-If a model name is lowercased _and quoted_, then it cannot be referred to without quotes!
+If a <Term id="model" /> name is lowercased _and quoted_, then it cannot be referred to without quotes!
 Check out the example below for more information.

 <File name='snowflake_casing.sql'>